GoDaddy - DATA PROCESSING ADDENDUM

 “GoDaddy Network” means GoDaddy’s data center facilities, servers, networking equipment, and host software systems (e.g., virtual firewalls) that are within GoDaddy’s control and are used to provide the Covered Services.

-“Security Incident” either (a) a breach of security of the GoDaddy Security Standards leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, any Customer Data; or (b) any unauthorized access to GoDaddy equipment or facilities, where in either case such access results in destruction, loss, unauthorized disclosure, or alteration of Customer Data.
+“Security Incident”means a breach of security of the GoDaddy Security Standards resulting in the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, any Customer Data on systems managed or controlled by GoDaddy.

-“Security Standards” means the security standards attached to this Addendum as Annex 2.
+“Security Standards” means the security standards attached to this Addendum as Appendix 2.

-“Sub-processor” means any Data Processor engaged by Processor to Process data on behalf of Data Controller.2.
-Data Processing
+“Sub-processor” means any processor engaged by Processor to Process data on behalf of controller.

 2.2 Details of Data Processing.
-The subject matter of processing of Customer Data by GoDaddy is the performance of the Covered Services pursuant to the Terms of Service and product-specific agreements.
-GoDaddy shall only Process Customer Data on behalf of and in accordance with Customer’s documented instructions for the following purposes: (i) Processing in accordance with the Terms of Service or applicable product-specific agreement; (ii) Processing initiated by end users in their use of the Covered Services; (iii) Processing to comply with other documented, reasonable instructions provided by Customers (ex. via email) where such instructions are consistent with the terms of the Agreement.
+The subject matter of processing Customer Data by GoDaddy is the performance of the Covered Services pursuant to the Terms of Service.
+GoDaddy shall only process Customer Data on behalf of and in accordance with Customer’s documented instructions for the following purposes: (i) processing in accordance with the Terms of Service; (ii) processing initiated by end users in their use of the Covered Services; (iii) processing to comply with other documented, reasonable instructions provided by Customers (ex. via email) where such instructions are consistent with the Terms of Service.
 GoDaddy shall not: (a) process, retain, use, sell, or disclose Customer Data except as necessary to provide Covered Services pursuant to the Terms of Service, or as required by law; (b) sell such Customer Data to any third party; (c) retain, use, or disclose such Customer Data outside of the direct business relationship between GoDaddy and Customer.

-For the avoidance of doubt, Customer’s instructions for the Processing of Personal Data shall comply with all applicable data privacy laws.
-Customer shall have sole responsibility for the accuracy, quality, and legality of Personal Data and the means by which Customer acquired Personal Data.
+For the avoidance of doubt, Customer’s instructions for the processing of Customer Data shall comply with all Data Protection Laws.
+Customer shall have sole responsibility for the accuracy, quality, and legality of Customer Data and the means by which Customer acquired Customer Data.
+If Customer is a controller of the Customer Data, Customer acknowledges and agrees as follows: (i) You must use commercially reasonable efforts to disclose clearly, and obtain consent to, any data collection, sharing and usage that takes place on any Covered Services; and (ii) You must make clear that as a consequence of your use of Covered Services, End User data may be processed outside of their country of origin.
+If Customer is a processor of the Customer Data, Customer warrants that Customer’s instructions and actions with respect to Customer Data, including the appointment of GoDaddy as another processor, have been authorized by the relevant controller.
 GoDaddy shall not be required to comply with or observe Customer’s instructions if such instructions would violate Data Protection Laws.
-The duration of the Processing, the nature and purpose of the Processing, the types of personal data and categories of Data Subjects Processed under this Addendum are further specified in Annex 1 (‘Details of the Processing’) to this Addendum.3.
+The duration of the Processing, the nature and purpose of the Processing, the types of Personal Data and categories of Data Subjects Processed under this Addendum are further specified in Appendix 1 (‘Details of the Processing’) to this Addendum.3.
 Confidentiality of Customer Data